 An internet meme is a cultural phenomenon, spreading like a virus, traveling from one person to another swiftly until it takes on a life of its own.
 “Meme’ is pronounced as ‘meem’, which rhymes with ‘seem’ or ‘team’.
 Meme is a term coined by Richard Dawkins.

-The Science behind the Power of Internet Memes
+The Science behind the Power of Funny Internet Memes

-What is the science behind the power of internet memes?
+What is the science behind the power of online memes?
 The year 2000 onwards foresaw the meme phenomena, which subtly represents the tones of today’s social etiquette and culture.
 Today’s culture and humor keeps on evolving everyday.
-The cultural impact of internet memes cannot be ignored.
+The cultural impact of Memes cannot be ignored.
 In fact, it can even be a tool for self-promotion, branding and marketing that will ensure your fame and success.

 To prove our point, we’ll give you an example.
 One of the most popular memes of all time is the many pictures of the cat with funny, captions that throw grammar out the window.
 It is created by Hawaiian blogger Eric Nakagawa with girlfriend Kari Unebasami.
 Do you know how much these cat pictures are worth?